 Natural Food Coloring

-You can also make this pancake cereal with natural food coloring!
-We made them with superfood powders once.
 You can also easily make natural coloring yourself with beetroot juice, turmeric and red cabbage juice (with a pinch of baking soda it turns blue).
 With red, yellow and blue, you can make all the colors of the rainbow!

 Please note that natural dyes are always less bright and also add flavor to your dish.
 It is, of course, healthier!